CDCgov/trusted-intermediary/README.md

          fi
          ```

+   - If not building for the first time:
+      - Run: `docker compose -f docker-compose.build.yml up -d` in `prime-reportstream/prime-router/`
-   - Otherwise, run: `./gradlew clean quickPackage` in `prime-reportstream` root folder
+      - Run: `./gradlew clean quickPackage` in `prime-reportstream/`
+         - **Note**: if the command fails, try removing the `.gradle` folder in `prime-reportstream/`: `rm -rf .gradle`
    - **Note**: if attempting to access the metadata endpoint in RS add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `prime-router/.vault/env/.env.local` file before building the container
-3. Run RS by starting the required docker containers:
+3. Run RS with gradle: `./gradlew quickRun`
-   - `docker compose up -d`
-   - `docker compose -f docker-compose.build.yml up -d`
-   - `docker compose -f docker-compose.postgres.yml up -d`
 4. Run the RS setup script in this repository: `/scripts/setup/setup-reportstream.sh`
    - Before running the script, make sure to follow the instructions in [/scripts/README.md](/scripts/README.md)
    - You can verify the script created vault secrets successfully by going to `http://localhost:8200/` in your browser, use the token in `prime-router/.vault/env/.env.local` to authenticate, and then go to `Secrets engines` > `secret/` to check the available secrets